 So far, so good.
 “The first MRIs after ONC201 treatment show significant promise for Holly,” Chen noted.

 Bob explained why he and Corinne felt strongly about supporting this trial.
 “These projects are at an early stage…that is the timeframe researchers have a lot of trouble funding,” he said.
-“Corporations don’t want to invest unless they’re ensured of a payback.
+“Corporations don’t want to invest unless they’re assured of a payback.
 In early phases of research, as many projects fail as succeed.
 Dr. Chen’s situation really drove that home to me.”